Saganic/node-ts-template/README.md

 - Eslint
 - TypeScript 5
-- Uses NodeText module and moduleResolution in `tsconfig.json`
+- Uses NodeNext module and moduleResolution in `tsconfig.json`

 ## Getting started
 - Use template on GitHub to create new repository